YahavBahat/LeakFinder/README.md

 You can pass the `--silent` flag to turn off terminal output.

-### Vulnerability Scanning
+### Getting Host Vulnerabilities

-It is possible to scan the matched hosts/clusters for vulnerabilities using the Shodan API key.
+It is possible to getthe matched hosts'/clusters' for vulnerabilities using the Shodan API key.
 The query does **not** take scan or query credits.
-To pass the shodan API key one can either use the command-line argument `--shodan` or `-sn`, or alternatively put insert the API key in the `config.config` file, in the value of the `api` key.
+To pass the shodan API key needs to insert the API key in the `config.config` file, in the value of the `api` key.
+Afterwards, pass the `--shodan-vulns` or `-sv` flag to enable the feature.

 `config.config` example file: